 There are no reported significant adverse effects.
 However, pregnenolone may be converted to steroids such as DHEA, which may cause acne, particularly in women.
 There are no known drug interactions.

 Pregnenolone is generally administered by capsule; however, it can also be utilized in a cream or gel form.
 It is generally taken in doses ranging between 10–100 mg per day.
-Since pregnenolone is quickly converted to other hormones in the body, it is difficult to accurately measure.
+Since pregnenolone is quickly converted to other hormones in the body, it is difficult to accurately measure with a serum pregenolone test.
 Therefore, as a person ages, it is typically replaced with 25–50 mg per day.

 Frequently Asked Questions

 Q. What changes will I notice if I take pregnenolone?
 A. Some people do report an improvement in their memory.
-Q. Can pregnenolone be measured by a blood test?
+Q. Can my levels be measured by a serum or blood pregnenolone test?
 A. Yes it can; however, it is difficult to get an accurate measurement because it converts to other hormones quickly.

 - Dzugan SA, et al. Correction of steroidopenia as a new method of hypercholesterolemia treatment.
 Neuro Endocrinol Lett.
 2011;32(1):77-81.